amacd31/github_traffic_collector/README.rst

     UV  Number of unique git clones
     V   Total number of views
     UV  Number of unique views
+    W   Number of watchers
+    S   Number of stargazers
     ==  ===========================

 Visualise the results using the server.